double-buffer/elemental/doc/Barriers.md

       but it can be useful.

 - [ ] Does the after customization makes any sense?
 For before, it is useful when multiple executecommandlist but after I don't have a scenario.
+One possible scenario for sync: To be able to control the sync point for render.
+(Mesh stage vs Pixel Stage)
+      For access and layout I don't know :')

 ## Examples